The Rescue Horses

 She is currently being fostered and prefers a quiet, low-stress environment.

-His best friend is our other rescue pony, Zippers.
+Cocoa & Irish are best friends.
 They live together and share everything!

 Zippers came to the farm as a boarder.
 The person that brought him showed up for the first week and then we never saw her again!